Office of the Provost

 The Provost's Council serves as a policy-forming body and makes recommendations on university matters.
 The Provost's Council provides leadership in all areas of academic interest in the university.

-Membership on the Council is composed of the Provost; the Vice Presidents for Research and Innovation, for Diversity, Equity & Inclusion, and for Administration & Finance; deans; and Presidents of the Faculty Senate and Staff Senate.
+Membership on the Council is composed of the Provost; the Vice Presidents for Research & Innovation, for Diversity, Equity & Inclusion, and for Administration & Finance; deans; and Presidents of the Faculty Senate and Staff Senate.
 Vice Provosts are ex-officio members.

 The Academic Council serves in an advisory capacity to the Provost on matters related